l0g1c-80m8/snake-/README.md

 ## Basic Build Instructions

+1. Execute the build script with `./build.sh` to build the project.
+2. To run execute the `./run.sh` script.
+The run script can be executed without the build script as well.

+#### Alternatively, follow the below procedure:

 1. Clone this repo.
 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`